hellowithchicken/CS50-flask/README.md

 ## 3. Achieve

-Make sure to mark down any goals you have achieved throughout the week in the 'This week' section - this will make you feel better and also help you motivated by making your statistics look good under the 'Track' section.
+Make sure to mark down any goals you have achieved throughout the week in the 'This week' section - this will help you stay motivated by improving your statistics under the 'Track' section.
 Don't forget - any goals not set as completed will be mark as unsuccessful after the week ends.

 ## 4. Reflect